romana/romana/docs/kubernetes/components.md

 * the `romana-etcd` Service
 * the `romana-etcd` Deployment

-The following details must be modified to match your cluster's settings.
+The following details must be modified to match your cluster's settings:

 * Service IP